Chords + Lyrics | Tenderness

 Oh-oh. mm-hm.
 Tenderness.

-When I recorded Tenderness with a female singer I changed the key from G to C, I also put it in 12/8 instead of 4/4.
+When I recorded Tenderness with a female singer, I made a few adjustments to the arrangement: I changed the key from G to C and switched from 4/4 to 12/8.

-The first verses are pretty much identical, only the last bar differs, Em – G, or Em – B7.
-Here’s verse 1 with Roman Numerals.
+The verses are almost identical, with only the last bar differing—either Em – G or Em – B7.
+Here’s the first verse with Roman numerals:

 |12/8 C (IV) | B7 (IIIx) | Em (VI) G (I) | C (IV) C#dim7 (#IVdim7) |